jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=jaxrs:read-attribute(name=resteasy-jndi-resources)`

 ## syntax of the operation to get the `jaxrs` `resteasy-language-mappings`
-replaces the need for an `accept-language` header by mapping file name extensions (like `.en` or `.fr`) to a language. used when the client is unable to use an `accept-language` header to choose a language (`i.e`. a browser). get the `jaxrs` `resteasy-language-mappings` attribute.
+replaces the need for an `accept-language` header by mapping file name extensions (like .en or .fr) to a language. used when the client is unable to use an `accept-language` header to choose a language (`i.e`. a browser). get the `jaxrs` `resteasy-language-mappings` attribute.
 `/subsystem=jaxrs:read-attribute(name=resteasy-language-mappings)`

 ## syntax of the operation to get the `jaxrs` `resteasy-media-type-mappings`
-replaces the need for an accept header by mapping file name extensions (like `.xml` or `.txt`) to a media type. used when the client is unable to use an accept header to choose a representation (`i.e`. a browser). get the `jaxrs` `resteasy-media-type-mappings` attribute.
+replaces the need for an accept header by mapping file name extensions (like .`xml` or .txt) to a media type. used when the client is unable to use an accept header to choose a representation (`i.e`. a browser). get the `jaxrs` `resteasy-media-type-mappings` attribute.
 `/subsystem=jaxrs:read-attribute(name=resteasy-media-type-mappings)`